Words by Richard Pelvin

 He requested that the custom be observed throughout the Empire.
 The length of silence has since been reduced to one minute.
 It is preceded by the Last Post and followed by the rousing strains of the Reveille.

-Ray James, President of RSL NSW, speaks on the importance of Remembrance Day:
+Ray James, Former President of RSL NSW, speaks on the importance of Remembrance Day:

 Throughout Australia memorials great and small were established to commemorate the sacrifice.
 Most cities, towns and suburbs erected monuments of some description – statues, cairns or buildings of various sizes to commemorate their local dead.